carlo-ltk/api-versioning/README.md

 This will:

-* removve the stack associated to this version (`serverless remove --stage mojito`)
+* remove the stack associated to this version (`serverless remove --stage mojito`)
 * remove the version from `versions.auto.tfvars.json`
-* apply the terraform changes needed to remove the availability of this versions.
+* apply the terraform changes needed to remove the availability of this version.